TheGrapeVineCo/The-GrapeVine-Docs/README.md

 ### Purpose

-Following a few glasses of wine and plenty of conversation with our client, _Vineyard Productions_, we have been requested to create a full stack web application to support wine lovers of Australia.
+Following a few glasses of wine and plenty of conversation with our client, _Vineyard Productions_, we have been requested to create a full stack web application to support the wine lovers of Australia and Australian wine industry.

-The purpose of the site is to bring people together on a dedicated platform where they can share their love of wine and learn a tip or two along the way.
+The purpose of the site is to bring people together on a dedicated platform where they can share their love of Australian wine and learn a tip or two along the way.
 This benefits the community of wine consumers at all levels to then be able to try recommended wines by those who have shared and contributed within the community.

 In addition to sharing wine experiences, a dashboard of the most popular wines that users have _liked_ or _recommended_ will be available.

 ### Functionality / Features

 - Age verification to ensure users are of legal age
+- Each week the website administrator will share a number of new wines, as posts, for users to share their opinions about
 - To participate in the community users must create an account, however non-users (guests) will have viewing access only and limited access to features
 - A registered and signed in user that is authenticated:
-  - Can create post of a wine they enjoyed to share with the public
   - Has the ability to like a wine that has been posted, which will increase the popularity of the wine and may be displayed in the dashboard
-  - Can comment on other users posts
+  - Can comment on wine posts
   - Can delete or edit their own post
-  - Cannot adjust or delete another persons comments
+  - Cannot adjust or delete another person's comments
   - Has the ability to browse the catalogue of other contributors (other posts) and add comments accordingly
 - A guest may access and read all comments and see ratings without contributing.
 Contributing means making comments or participating in rating the wines
 - A Navbar to store all main links for easy navigation of the site, including login/sign-up